Mæstery Logo

 The Experiment

-We designed a strict test for a frontier language model:
+We designed a strict test for a large language model:

 If the math checked out, the script would output a dataset and print "success".